peterhinch/micropython-samples/README.md

 ## 3.2 Serialisation

-[A discussion](./SERIALISATION.md) of the need for serialisation and of the relative characteristics of four libraries available to MicroPython.
+[A discussion](./SERIALISATION.md) of the need for serialisation and of the relative characteristics of five libraries available to MicroPython.
 Includes a tutorial on a Protocol Buffer library.

 ## 3.3 Measurement of relative timing and phase of fast analog signals